metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 If you are launching your Metabase inside of a VPC you'll now need to check a few boxes to enable your application to work inside your VPC subnets.

 Unless you have a custom VPC setup that you know how to configure it's easiest to just check all the boxes and allow your infrastructure to exist on all subnets.
-Note that the Load Balancer cannot be in more than one subnet per availability zone, and the database requires subnets in at least two availability zones.
+Beware that the load balancer is predefined to the classic mode which does not require multiple subnets.
+The database requires subnets must be in at least two availability zones.

 ![Elastic Beanstalk VPC Settings](images/EBVPCSettings.png)